Granjow/ansi-csi-terminal/README.md

     .w( 'sunny' );
 ```

+CSI sequences can be run manually in terminals e.g. with `echo -e`.
+The following line prints text
+with green background colour:

+    echo -e "\033[42mHello"

 ## Other libraries

 Please also check some other libraries with CSI support to see if they better fit your needs: